 Understand the Business

 By knowing your company’s business, products, and applications you can begin to prioritize incidents.
 Equally important is that the Help Desk understands from the business and what services are mission-critical.
 Services deemed mission-critical are the highest priority services.
 Your department needs specialists and ideal help desk policies to support them.
-Meeting with department leaders and staff regularly is very important to understand what is most important for each department to run their business.
+Meeting with department leaders and staff regularly is very important to understand what is most important for each department to run its business.
 One department’s mission-critical services can be from another department.

 Market the Help Desk

 Help Desk services consumed add value.
 Therefore customers of your Help Desk need to know what services are available and how to request them.
 These services include computer system repair, application support, and access request management to controlled resources.
 Help Desk services are an expense but successful Help Desk managers will market their services anyway.
 Customers that are aware of what services are available are more likely to have higher satisfaction with the technology they use for their job function.
-Comparatively marketing Help Desk services to internal customers are like general marketing campaigns you may be familiar within the public.
+Comparatively marketing Help Desk services to internal customers are like general public marketing campaigns you may be familiar with.

 Help Desk Marketing Examples